prex-aliya/leananpython/README.md

 Get real comfortable with a search engine of your choice.
 I suggest [Brave Search](https://search.brave.com/) and [DuckDuckGo](https://duckduckgo.com/), in my opinion brave has better results.
+Better learn how to look stuff up now rather than later.

 <!-- Details of Section One -->